PULLMAN – The first thing you notice about Sekope Kaufusi is the hair.

 And, sure, the hair makes it easier for those who care about Kaufusi to follow his footsteps on the football field.

-But there is more, much more, about Kaufusi than just the hair.
+But there is more, much more, about Sekope Kaufusi then just the hair.

 The football resume says Kaufusi, who grew up in East Palo Alto, Calif., is a 19-year-old redshirt freshman linebacker turned defensive end turned linebacker again.

-Thrust into the middle last week against 15th-ranked Arizona because of injuries and suspensions, Kaufusi responded with a career-high eight tackles.
+Thrust into the middle last week against 15th-ranked Arizona due to injuries and suspensions, Kaufusi responded with a career-high eight tackles.

 What is surprising is he has full-grown responsibilities off the field as well.

-He and girlfriend Sui Sami live together with their 1-year-old son, Ziggy Atagi-Kaufusi, born in June 2009, just before Sekope left for his freshman year at WSU.
+He and girlfriend Sui Sami live together with their year-old son, Ziggy Atagi-Kaufusi, born in June, 2009, just before Sekope left for his freshman year at WSU.